cornelldbgroup/skinnerdb/README.md

 # Tuning

 SkinnerDB includes various tuning parameters that can improve performance for specific benchmarks and data sets.
 Those parameters are hardcoded in the current version and can be found in the sub-folder src/config.
 Among the most important parameters are the `EXPLORATION_WEIGHT`, the `BUDGET_PER_EPISODE`, and the `FORGET` parameter (all in JoinConfig.java).
 Increasing the exploration weight makes the algorithm more "curious", thereby spending more effort in exploration as opposed to exploitation (here: using promising join orders).
-Increasing the budget per episode decreases learning overheads but may reduce the quality of join order decisions.
+Increasing the budget per episode decreases search overheads but may reduce the quality of join order decisions.
 If the forget parameter is enabled, the UCT tree is rebuilt regularly to increase exploration.

 # Team